Pakistan SC strikes down deputy speaker's ruling, names Parvez Elahi as Punjab chief minister | Politics

 The court also ordered the Punjab Governor to swear in Elahi as chief minister before 11:30 PM Tuesday night.

-In case the governor does not administer an oath to Elahi, President Dr Arif Alvi can do so instead, the court ruled.
+In case the governor does not administer an oath to Elahi, President Dr Arif Alvi can do so instead, the court ruled in its short order.

+The court also declared all the appointments made by Hamza “illegal” and told the members of his cabinet to vacate their offices.

 Earlier, Chief Justice Bandial had said that the judgement would be issued at 5:45pm and later it was scheduled to be announced at 7:30pm.
 However, the verdict was announced after a three-hour delay via short order.